 - Fennel seeds- Crush them for the best flavor.

-- Thyme- Fresh thyme adds some earthy, lemony flavor to the Brussels.
-You can use dried thyme if you don't have fresh.
+- Thyme- Fresh thyme adds some earthy, lemony flavor to the sprouts.
+You can use dried thyme if that's what you have.

-- Olive oil- For sauteeing the sprouts.
+- Olive oil- For sautéing the sprouts.
 I use extra-virgin olive oil, but you can also use your favorite oil (vegetable, canola, etc.).
-For an extra rich hash, saute the Brussels in butter.
+For an extra-rich hash, sauté the Brussels in butter.

 - Salt and pepper- For seasoning the hash.